-Choosing the right filter for your furnace
+Choosing the right furnace air filters for your furnace

 The minimum efficiency reporting value (MERV) scale goes from 1 to 16.
 Most residential filters range from 4 to 12.
-Furnace manufacturers prefer the traditional spun fiberglass filters (MERV 2) because they filter out enough of the large particles to protect the furnace while providing maximum airflow.
-Maintaining the furnace manufacturer's specified airflow is critical to achieving energy efficiency and maximum life from the blower motor and heat exchanger.
+Furnace manufacturers prefer the traditional spun fiberglass ac filters (MERV 2) because they filter out enough of the large particles to protect the furnace while providing maximum airflow.
+Maintaining the furnace manufacturer’s specified airflow is critical to achieving energy efficiency and maximum life from the blower motor and heat exchanger.
 An inexpensive MERV 4 filter captures 80 percent of the particles 50 microns and larger, but only 25 percent of the particles in the 3 to 10 micron range.

 For most homeowners, a more expensive MERV 7 or 8 pleated filter provides a good balance between cost and filtration efficiency.
 These filters trap 80 to 95 percent of the particles 5 microns and larger—more than enough filtration for most households.

 Furnace efficiency is one thing.
 But if you’re a clean freak or have family members with allergies or low-immunity issues, spend more on a high-efficiency (MERV 11 and higher) filter.
 Then just make sure you stay on top of filter changes to protect your furnace.

 High-efficiency filters capture 99 percent of airborne particles as small as 0.3 microns (bacteria and viruses, fumes and pollen).
 But you’ll have to run your furnace fan full time to get the maximum benefit from a high-efficiency filter, and that will cost more.
 Figure the extra cost into your decision.